coleenquadros/configuration/docs/app-sre/tekton/tekton-howto.md

 In this section you will create:
 - a Namespace to host your Tekton Pipelines
-- a Pipeline Proivder to reference from SaaS files
+- a Pipeline Provider to reference from SaaS files
 - a Role to obtain access to the Namespace

 Perform the following actions in a single MR: